Plan Your Visit to the Stabler-Leadbeater Apothecary Museum

 Last tour: At 4:45 p.m.

-The Museum is open for guided tours only.
+The Museum is open for guided tours only with a 10 person limit per tour.
 Tours start at a quarter after the hour and a quarter before the hour and last approximately 30 minutes.
+To purchase your tickets in advance, please call the Museum at 703.746.3852 (tickets will soon be available online).
+Keys to the City and Complimentary Ticket holders should also contact the Museum to reserve their space.
 Please note some tour times are not available due to special events at the museum.
-Please call in advance or check the calendar of events for more information.
+Visit check the calendar of events for programs and additional information.

 Children (ages 5 -12): $3.00